-While companies, musicians or film distributors might use YouTube as a form of free direct advertisement, many producers of different products also operate overt or hidden product placement schemes.
-The most popular YouTube brand channel based on number of views was LEGO as of April 2017.
-YouTube also generates the majority of its revenues through in-site advertising, with owners of popular or YouTube partner channels being eligible to receive a percentage of the revenue they helped create.
-Some of the most popular YouTube channels are not maintained by brands but by online personalities such as video game commentator PewDiePie or comedic duo Smosh.
-PewDiePie was for a long time the Youtuber with the highest earnings.
-As of June 2016, Felix Kjellberg / PewDiePie generated estimated annual earnings of 15 million U.S. dollars.
+While companies, musicians or film distributors might use YouTube as a form of free direct advertisement, many producers of different products also operate overt or hidden product placement schemes using YouTube.
+The most popular YouTube brand channel based on number of views was LEGO as of October 2017.
+YouTube generates the majority of its revenues through in-site advertising through owners of popular or YouTube partner channels eligible to receive a percentage of the revenue they helped create.
+YouTube is not only valuable as an advertising platform but is also one of the most relevant referral traffic generators online.

 As of December 2017, the most viewed YouTube channel on the online video platform belonged to Indian music label T-Series, with around than 1.5 billion views in the preceding month.
 The most popular YouTube channel when ranked by number of subscribers belongs PewDiePie.
 The Swedish web-based comedian and video game commentator generated over 930,000 U.S. dollars in annual revenue from his YouTube channel in 2016.
 As of February 2018, the most popular YouTube video based on total global views was the music video for Luis Fonsi, featuring Daddy Yankee, called Despacito.